 Our Private Client Department have a wealth of experience in dealing with probate and the administration of estate work from small to high net worth, multi-million pound estates.

-Deborah Adams is Director for the department and is a Probate Executive with over 25 years’ experience in administering estates with an hourly rate of £175 plus VAT
+Deborah Adams is a Director and heads the department and is a Probate Executive with over 25 years’ experience in administering estates with an hourly rate of £175 plus VAT

 Jonathan Pounder is a Senior Solicitor, also with over 25 years’ experience with an hourly rate of £185 plus VAT